OWASP Top 10 Mobile Risks and Threats

 Now that you already know about Frank and his website security woes, it is time to find out about what he learned about mobile applications.
 When he launched the mobile app for Fishery of Randomland, it was named ‘iFish’, a project that he thought would take his business forward.
 Just like with any other city, people at Randomland were obsessed with smartphones.
-They loved the technology, its ease, and capabilities that apps provided.
+They loved the technology, its ease, and the capabilities that apps provided.

 Frank later learned that the app was full of website-like weaknesses.
 A few weeks back he had hired Ralph, Randomland’s security expert, to understand what was causing data breaches and fraudulent transactions.
 Ralph helped him get rid of website issues, and now it was all about their mobile app…